OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Translating through Transifex is easy and quick.
 All translations should be submitted via Transifex.

 Users can update or contribute translations anytime.
-Prior to every release, normally after the beta release, a call for translations will be made in the user list.
+Prior to every release, normally after the beta release, a call for translations will be made in the forum.
 Then the source strings will be updated in Transifex so all the translations can be updated to the latest OpenNebula version.
 Translation with an acceptable level of completeness will be added to the final OpenNebula release.

 Customize the VM Logos
 --------------------------------------------------------------------------------